-Broadspectrum, a subsidiary of Spanish multinational Ferrovial, which holds a 25 per cent stake in the company managing Heathrow Airport.
+The leading Nauru contractor is Broadspectrum, a subsidiary of Spanish multinational Ferrovial, which holds a 25% stake in the company managing Heathrow Airport.

 Contracts are lucrative.
 Broadspectrum alone totals £1.5bn over three-and-a-half years.
 Ferrovial says it will not bid for further work on Nauru and Manus after its contract ends in October.
 But Amnesty International has a clear message for any companies involved – you cannot conceal the abuses on Nauru and Manus.
 They will taint you and undermine your global business interests.

 For more than a decade people fleeing war and persecution have attempted to seek safety in Australia from Afghanistan, Iran, Iraq, Somalia, Sri Lanka, Sudan and other places.
 The final stage is by boat – and it is in the Indian Ocean that they come up against the hard-hearted policies of the Australian government, which punish some of the world’s most vulnerable people in order to deter others.

 It’s worth studying how Australian governments of both main parties have handled the refugee crisis, because it’s a lesson in how not to do it.
 With European nations increasingly turning to punitive deterrence policies, understanding where Australia has gone wrong becomes increasingly urgent.
 The central planks of Australian policy are offshore processing and the ‘no entry by boat’ rule.

 In the run-up to the 2001 election the then Liberal (conservative) party prime minister, John Howard, seeking to look ‘tough’, refused to allow a Norwegian freighter, MV Tampa, to enter Australian waters.
 The Tampa had rescued 438 people seeking asylum, mostly Afghan Hazaras, from a distressed fishing vessel.
 When the freighter failed to turn back it was boarded by special forces.